 Three levels of height draw the eye into following a triangular path.

 Using patterns of three different scales (small, medium, large) or motifs (plaid, stripe, floral) in a room adds dimension and texture.

 A typical formula for a color palette consists of the primary color, a secondary color, and an accent color.

 If you introduce a pop of color, repeat it in two more places to keep the observer’s gaze traveling around the room.

-Layered lighting improves color and ambiance.
+Layered lighting improves the color and ambiance.
 Most plans incorporate three sources: natural illumination from windows, overhead fixtures, and task lighting.